mattpotato/ror_coding_test/README.md

-# README

 ## Setup
+1. Clone the repo
-Install gems
+2. Install gems
 ```
   bundle install
 ```

-Run tests
+3. Run tests
 ```
   rspec
 ```

 ## Soft delete functionality
 I implemented the soft delete functionality by defining the soft_delete function in the Item model.
 This function calls the update function which is inherited from RoR's ActiveRecord.
-To denote that an Item is soft deleted, we update it's deleted_at value to the current Time.
+To denote that an Item is soft deleted, we update its deleted_at value to the current time.